yunho7464/yunho7464.github.io/_pages/artwork.md

 <h4> Perceived Time in Pandemic </h4>
-A piece of work I choreographed in October, 2020.
+A piece of work I choreographed in October 2020.

-It's about the distorted (and undistorted for some) time perception caused by the quarantine measures during pandemic.
+It's about the distorted (and undistorted for some) time perception caused by the quarantine measures during the pandemic.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">